coenvweb/coenv-unit-sites-wordpress/wp-content/plugins/revisionary/readme.txt

 Revisionary enables qualified users to submit changes to currently published posts or pages.
 Contributors also gain the ability to submit revisions to their own published content.
 These changes, if approved by an Editor, can be published immediately or scheduled for future publication.

 = Partial Feature List =
-* Pending Revisions allow designated users to suggest changes to a currently published post/page
+* Pending Revisions allow designated users to suggest changes to a currently published post/page.
-* Scheduled Revisions allow you to specify future changes to published content (either via Pending Revision approval or directly by fully qualified author/editor)
+* Scheduled Revisions allow you to specify future changes to published content (either via Pending Revision approval or directly by fully qualified author/editor).
-* Enhanced Revision Management Form
+* Front-end preview display of Pending / Scheduled Revisions with "Publish Now" link.
-* Front-end preview display of Pending / Scheduled Revisions with "Publish Now" link
+* New WordPress role, "Revisor" is a moderated Editor.
-* New WordPress role, "Revisor" is a moderated Editor
+* Works with site-wide WordPress Roles, or in conjunction with <a href="https://presspermit.com">Press Permit</a> for page-specific or category-specific permissions.
-* Works with blog-wide WordPress Roles, or in conjunction with <a href="https://presspermit.com">Press Permit</a>.
+* Gutenberg compatibility is under active development, coming soon.

 = Support =
 * Revisionary is professionally supported by both the original author (Kevin Behrens) and the experienced <a href="https://publishpress.com">PublishPress</a> team.